-According to Smart Asset, only 11% of millennials use financial advisors on a regular basis.
+According to Smart Asset, only 11% of millennials use financial advisors regularly.
 Only about a third of financial advisors actively target millennials.
-That means there are many millennials who need financial advice and plenty of opportunities for financial advisors.
-So why are so few financial advisors marketing to millennials
+That means many millennials need financial advice and plenty of opportunities for financial advisors.
+So why are so few financial advisors marketing to millennials?

 The disconnect could be that millennials communicate and conduct business differently than the generation before them, so advisors are unwilling or unable to adapt.
 Or maybe financial advisors just need a better understanding of what makes millennials tick.
 Either way, if you want to attract millennial investors, change your perspective and your marketing approach.
 Here’s everything you need to know about marketing to millennials.